 With a story ripped straight out of today’s headlines, Is This A Room offers a staged re-enactment of the verbatim transcript of the now-unclassified FBI interrogation of a whistleblower charged with leaking evidence of Russian interference in the 2016 U.S. presidential election.
-Playing a limited Off-Broadway engagement at Vineyard Theatre, the theatrical presentation of this real-life hot-button issue, conceived and directed by Tina Satter, hits the heights of drama and the lows of current American politics with resounding realism and nerve-wracking suspense.
+Playing an extended Off-Broadway engagement at Vineyard Theatre, the theatrical presentation of this real-life hot-button issue, conceived and directed by Tina Satter, hits the heights of drama and the lows of current American politics with resounding realism and nerve-wracking suspense.

 The date is June 3, 2017, and 25-year-old Reality Lee Winner, a former linguist in the Air Force, is confronted outside her home in Augusta, Georgia, by Special Agents Justin C. Garrick and R. Wallace Taylor of the FBI, armed with search warrants for her house and car, and soon joined by another “Unknown Male” who is there to assist.
 What begins with a matter-of-fact explanation of the reason for their visit, followed by small talk about her pets (who do “not like men”), her perishable groceries, and her exercise regimen, soon escalates into intense in-her-face questioning about her activities involving the downloading and release of secret documents to the media (which would result in her arrest, trial, and imprisonment, where she still remains, serving a five-year-and-three-month sentence under the Espionage Act).